The 15 Best Pipedrive Alternatives for Your Business in 2025

 5. Monday: Best for visual workflow management

 In terms of user experience, Monday tries to be different through its visual approach to data organization.
-Subsequently, sales teams can track leads, monitor customer interactions, and manage team activities through an interface that prioritizes clarity and accessibility.
+So, nowadays sales teams can track leads, monitor customer interactions, and manage team activities through an interface that prioritizes clarity and accessibility.
 We should also add that the platform's analytics tools provide actionable insights while maintaining simplicity.

 Pros and cons

-✓ User-friendly visual interface
+✓ User-friendly visual interface with intuitive dashboards

-✓ Strong workflow automation
+✓ Strong workflow automation for routine task management

-✓ Performance tracking capabilities
+✓ Performance tracking capabilities with clear metrics

-✓ Excellent customization options
+✓ Excellent customization options for fields and layouts

-✓ Mobile accessibility
+✓ Mobile accessibility for on-the-go team collaboration

-✗ File management limitations
+✗ File management limitations for complex document storage

-✗ Basic contact management features
+✗ Basic contact management compared to dedicated CRMs

-✗ Some users report occasional performance issues
+✗ Some users report occasional performance issues with large data sets

 Pricing

-• Basic: €9 per user/month - totals €135 monthly for 15 seats
+• Basic: €12 per user/month - totals €135 monthly for 15 seats

-• Standard: €12 per user/month - comes to €180 monthly for the team
+• Standard: €17 per user/month - comes to €180 monthly for the team

-• Pro: €19 per user/month - reaches €285 monthly for full team access
+• Pro: €28 per user/month - reaches €285 monthly for full team access

 • Enterprise: Custom pricing for large organizations

 Worth noting: all paid plans come with priority customer support, and users can try any tier risk-free before committing.
-Each plan builds on the previous one's features, ensuring teams can scale their toolset alongside their growth.

 👉 Read more: Pipedrive or Monday?